Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Operator Precedence

-I would like to recommend you to read about operator precedence from this [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)
+I recommend reading about operator precedence from this [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)

 ## Window Methods

 ### Window alert() method

-As you have seen at very beginning alert() method displays an alert box with a specified message and an OK button.
-It is a builtin method and it takes on argument.
+As you have seen, at very beginning the _alert()_ method displays an alert box with a specified message and an OK button.
+It is a built-in method and it takes one argument.

 ```js
 alert(message)